Scholarships & Financial Aid

 College and Department Level Scholarships

 A number of colleges and departments at Texas A&M award scholarships to students interested in particular major fields of study on the basis of academic record, service, activities and demonstrated leadership.
 The value of the awards varies, and the term of scholarships range from one to four years.
 Awarding colleges and departments select recipients based upon pre-determined criteria.
 Completed scholarship applications must be received no later than the specified deadlines.
 Awards are typically announced mid-Spring for the following academic year.
-For more information, please review the opportunities that may be available within your college at the Aggie One Stop Graduate Scholarships website.
+For more information, please review the opportunities that may be available within your college at the Aggie One Stop Graduate/Professional Student Scholarships website.

 Assistantships